Rushmore75/neoscim/README.md

 > Cells are interchangeable with numbers, ex: `math::pow(A1,B1)` or `math::pow(1,2)`.

 > Any time a function takes a variable amount of inputs, a range can be specified: `avg(B:B)`.

+## Improvements from sc-im

+* Cell type (string, function, value) are all "the same" and use polymorphism to detect what you are trying to do.
+If the cell can be a number (parsed into a float) it will be, if not, then if the string starts with "=", then treats it as an equation, otherwise, it's a string.

+* Cell references move with copy / paste
+    * =A0: Will translate
+    * =$A0: Will translate Y only
+    * =$A0: Will translate X only
+    * =$A$0: No translation

+* Keybinds are closer to vim keying (i/a start inserting into a cell)

 ## FAQ: